metamn/react/content/blog/on-design-systems-3/index.md

 #### Classless

-This paradigm makes no bounds between HTML, CSS and Javascript.
+This paradigm makes no explicit bounds between HTML, CSS and Javascript.
-It leaves binding exclusively to the browser.

-HTML has no classes, styles attached.
-Styling comes from a separate CSS file, where all HTML elements are styled by name.
+HTML has no classes, thus styles and behaviour attached.
+Styling comes from a separate CSS file, behaviour comes from a separate JavaScript file, and everuthing is bound together via naming conventions.

 #### Class-based binding